 Our Mental Health Graduate Nurse Program commences in February with one intake a year.
 There are 2 Registered Nurse positions available.

 What Kind of Rotations Do We Offer?

-Clinical work is in an environment that is strongly focused on consumer sensitive and recovery focused practice where the consumer is part of the team.
-Clinical placements include:
+Clinical practice is in an environment that is strongly focused on consumer sensitive and recovery focused practice where the consumer is part of the team.
+Rotations include:

 - Acute Adult Inpatient (40 weeks)